trileminh94/notes/shopee.md

 16. I subtract one from here and I go here
 17. There are 4 ways to make change for 5 given the coins 1 2 and 5
 18. `This is accomplished as follows` - no duoc thuc hien nhu sau
+19. This is but one simple example of how to correct a violation of this principle, however, this situation can manifest in a broad variety of ways, and is not always easy to identify.